aidenybai/million/.github/CONTRIBUTING.md

 ### `test` folder

-This folder contains the code for the tests for the implemetation of core Million.js features like the "map-array" with `<For/>, `block() and so on.
+This folder contains the code for the tests for the implementation of core Million.js features like the "map-array" with `<For/>, `block() and so on.
 The test use the [Vitest](https://vitest.dev/).

 To run the test locally: